dyuri/repacolors/README.md

 $ repacolor pick
 ```

+If a color scheme is provided via the `-s` option, a color wheel for that scheme is drawn to pick a color from.

 ### `palette`

 Display the colors of the palette.
 If no palette name provided, it shows the palettes available.